fbpx

 Will a private sale affect my interest rate?

 Used cars may come at slightly higher interest rates than new ones from a dealership.
-The fact that they’re being sold privately also means that rates may be higher, as the potential quality control is lower than at a dealership.
 However, this won't always be the case, so it's important to check with your lender to see how your choice of car may affect your rate.
 Your Savvy consultant will do that for you during the application process.

 Am I able to buy a car of any age from a private seller with finance?